TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Expanding the arena mode gui
+	- This GUI might want to send some messages for the mode.
+	- Buy menu
+	- Team selection menu
+	- TAB menu
+		- State: bool show
+		- Since, in the future, this menu is going to be interacted with, it makes sense to use ImGui
+			- E.g. to view player profile or stats, or to kick a player

+- Send a notification to the game gui about the change in entity ids of hotbar-assigned items

 - Commandize "Add player" and "Restart" in editor

 - separate field address types in property editor